akashsonowal/new-york-taxi-demand-prediciton/README.md

 ## Problem Statement:

 For a given location in New York City, our goal is to predict the number of pickups in that given location.
-Some location require more taxis at a particular time than other locations owing to the presence of schools, hospitals, offices etc. The prediction result can be transferred to the taxi drivers via Smartphone app, and they can subsequently move to the locations where predicted pickups are high.
+Some location require more taxis at a particular time than other locations owing to the presence of schools, hospitals, offices etc. The prediction result can be communicated to the taxi drivers via Smartphone app, and they can subsequently move to the locations where predicted pickups are high.

 ## Objectives & Constraints: